-Exploring the solar system and its environment (Prof. G. Cremonese / Prof. F. Marzari)
+Exploring the solar system and its environment (Prof. G. Cremonese / Prof. F. Marzari, 20-hour course)

 The course is divided in two sections, in the first one there will be a technical-scientific approach to the space missions and the payload, while the second one will have a theoretical approach to the physical characteristics of the Solar System.